Utilities

 Do all cards receive a flat per-item utility interchange rate?

-For qualifying consumer card transactions under the utility program (MCC 4900), Visa and Mastercard apply a flat per-item interchange rate regardless of whether the card is a reward or an annual fee card.
-However, you do need to split hairs over business and corporate/commercial cards.
+For eligible consumer card transactions processed under the utility merchant category code (MCC 4900), Visa and Mastercard apply a low, flat per-item interchange rate, regardless of whether the consumer card carries rewards or an annual fee.

 What's the difference between a convenience fee and a service fee?